 5. Search and Rescue

-Search and rescue operations are difficult in most of the situations.
+Search and rescue operations are difficult in most situations.
 Emergency alerts are most often sent by tourists in distress lost in a deep forest or injured on a difficult mountain path.
 Heavy snow and nighttime are additional challenges for first response teams.
 They need to locate the victims as soon as possible.
 There are situations where a few minutes’ delays make the difference between life and death.

 With the help of a drone equipped with infrared cameras and GPS, search and rescue teams can locate a stranded tourist faster than sending the members to follow the signal from their mobile phone.